asenkiselov/Python-securoty-test-scripts-/README.md

 echo 1 > /proc/sys/net/ipv4/ip_forward

+On RedHat based systems this is also enabled when restarting the network service:

+service network restart

+and on Debian/Ubuntu systems this can be also done restarting the procps service:

+/etc/init.d/procps restart

 DNS_spoofer:
 Capture network trafic and redirect dns request on tha victim machne to dns to different host.
 Firs of all you must activate arp_spoofer script, after that execute next commands: